dvberkel/musical-quine/README.md

 At [Joy of Coding][joc] 2015 I spoke with the brilliant [Bonnie Eisenman][bonnie].
 She had given a workshop on musical programming with [ChucK][chuck].
-We came to discuss an idea she attributed to [Chris Granger][chris], we gave the morning key note.
+We came to discuss an idea she attributed to [Chris Granger][chris], who gave the morning key note.

 The idea Chris had mentioned in his key note wat that of a *musical quine*.
 This idea really appealed to Bonnie so she ended up discussing